shubzzz3/mywebsite/README.md

 # mywebsite
-Note : This is just a Testing Phase.Live website will have necessary changes and UI.
+Note: This is just a Testing Phase.
+The Live website will have necessary changes and UI.